claremacrae/talks/Quickly_Testing_Qt_Desktop_Applications.md

     * Example: [QGIS Unit Testing](https://docs.qgis.org/3.4/en/docs/developers_guide/unittesting.html) and [QGIS's test code](https://github.com/qgis/QGIS/tree/master/tests)
     * Generally useful pages
         * [Increase your QTest productivity](https://marcoarena.wordpress.com/tag/qtest-fixture/) - another auto-registering mechanism, how to create fixtures, and colour-coding test output
-        * [ICS's slides on "QtTest Unit Testing Framework"](https://www.slideshare.net/ICSinc/qt-test-framework) - with a link to the video of the talk
 * **Qt Test executables**
     * Qt Tests only supports one test QObject per executable, generating large numbers of exes
     * Various people have tried to work around this - the following links may be useful